 Assuming I’m an international student.
 Which I’m not.
 Looks can be deceiving.
 “I’m a local person.
-It’s much easier for me to secure a job than an international student about to graduate.”
+It’s much easier for me to secure a job than an international person.”

 “Correct.
 You’re more employable as a citizen.
 Did you bring your resume?”

 “Yes.
 But I don’t see any reason for you to look at it.
-I’ve scored interviews with it.
-I’ve attended resume classes.”
+I’ve scored interviews with it.”
 But truth be told, I don’t know you Frank.
 Why should I disclose my private information to you, stranger?

 “Everyone has a different opinion for each resume.
 If you showed it to me –”